Mituan02/Metalprot/scrips/position_ligand/ntf2_1dmm/_note_helixbundle.md

 Pre make the 'output' folder.

 ## Account.
-Run AF2 colab: lonelu.af@gmail.com, lonelu.af2@gmail.com
+Run AF2 colab: lonelu.af@gmail.com, lonelu.af2@gmail.com, pw: Inspiron_15

 ## Dialog
 In the design process, I use nick_helix6 to start, because it contains several good metal binding sites.
 Eventually, all the nick_helix_bundles are same on bottom 2helix when considering the binding of the ligand.